 Normally students continuing in second year are not permitted to change their specialization until the end of the Winter Session.

-Students entering into or continuing in third or fourth year who wish to change their specialization must seek approval from a specialization advisor.
+Students entering into or continuing in third or fourth year who wish to change their specialization must seek approval from a specialization advisor for the new specialization they wish to declare.
 (Students are not permitted to change their specialization directly on the Student Service Centre.)
 Some specializations have limited enrolment and are unable to accept all students who meet minimum qualifications.
 In such cases, students must apply for admission through specialization-specific admission processes.
 Consult specialization web pages for more information and application deadlines (see Degree Planning (www.science.ubc.ca/students/degree)).
 See also the information on honours and combined honours above.
 Changing specializations may result in lengthening of the time to complete the B.Sc.
 Students transferring into third year from another faculty or institution must seek admission to a specialization through the same processes prior to registering for courses.

 Students not meeting the academic standing required for compulsory courses in a given specialization may be required to withdraw and gain entry into another.
 Specifically, students are required to satisfy a minimum academic achievement average on three-fifths (3/5) of the credits listed in the second year of a student's declared specialization (see Promotion Requirements), not including electives or courses taken to satisfy the Communication Requirement.
 For a student in General Science or the Combined Major in Science, the courses on which the average is calculated are chosen from the ones required for promotion to third year (see Promotion Requirements).
 At the discretion of the specialization advisor, students who do not meet the minimum average may be removed from that specialization and required to gain admission to another.